 “If there's ever a problem with a key being already activated or something like that, our customer support team helps you get a new key… And that merchant would be in deep trouble, so they are very careful with it,” Jordan said.

-Many would argue that downloading Windows without paying for or already owning a product key is morally wrong.
+Many would argue that downloading Windows without paying for or already owning a product key is ethically wrong.
 That said, Microsoft has made this process easier over various Windows iterations and lessened the limitations and nagging that happens when you don't activate.
 The company isn't trying to close this loophole, probably because it’s more interested in driving user numbers.
 We've even seen well-known vendors and Microsoft partners do press presentations with watermarks on their desktop.

-So, if you decide you need to buy a Windows 10 key, it's hard to argue against purchasing one from a low-cost seller such as Kinguin or PCDestination.
-Microsoft's price is astronomically high and doesn't offer any significant benefits.
-You can save $100 or more by buying a key from one of these third-party sites, which is money you can spend on a better graphics card, a roomier SSD, or a few AAA games for your new PC.
+It’s hard to recommend paying MSRP for Windows 10 or 11, because Microsoft's price is astronomically high.
+You can save $100 or more by buying a key from one of these third-party sites, which is money you can spend on one of the best graphics cards, one of the fastest SSDs or a few AAA games for your new PC.